SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ####	Looking up destinations in JNDI with caching

 The `JndiDestinationResolver` allows destinations to be resolved dynamically using JNDI.
 Because a JNDI lookup is an expensive request, the `JndiDestinationResolver` also allows for caching of destinations through the `setCache()` method.
 When using this destination resolver with Solace JMS, it is very important to enable destination caching for Solace JMS to work effectively.
-By default this is enabled in the Spring Framework.
+By default, this is enabled in the Spring Framework.

 This destination resolver would be a good option for applications that use a group of destinations and send large numbers of messages across this group of destinations.
-In this scenario, the JNDI destination lookup would occur once for each unique destination and then subsequent publishes would use the destination from the local cache avoiding the cost of the JNDI lookup.
+In this scenario, the JNDI destination lookup would occur once for each unique destination, and then subsequent publishes would use the destination from the local cache avoiding the cost of the JNDI lookup.

-If the application needs to send a small number of messages per destination across a large topic space then this destination resolver would not be a good choice because effectively this would translate into a JNDI lookup per send which is inefficient.
+If the application needs to send a small number of messages per destination across a large topic space, then this destination resolver would not be a good choice because this would effectively translate into a JNDI lookup per send, which is inefficient.
 A better choice in that specific scenario would be the `DynamicDestinationResolver`.

 The following is an example of how to configure a `JndiDestinationResolver`.